From mortgage points to PMI, unlock the essential info about how homeownership affects your tax burden.

 Private mortgage insurance, or PMI, protects the bank in the event you default.
 PMI may be required as a condition of a mortgage for first-time homebuyers, especially if they can’t afford a large down payment.

-For most years, PMI is not generally deductible.
-However, for 2015, qualifying homeowners who itemize may claim a tax deduction for the cost of PMI for both their primary home and any vacation homes.
+For most years, PMI is not generally deductible, but the specific rules around it change annually.
+In 2016, if you made less than $109,000 a year as a household, you could claim a tax deduction for the cost of PMI for both their primary home and any vacation homes.
+Check to see if the PMI deduction is a possibility as you are working on your taxes.

 Real estate taxes are imposed by state or local governments on the value of your property.
 Most banks or other mortgage lenders will factor the cost of your real estate taxes into your mortgage and put those amounts into an escrow account.